Man City vs Man Utd player ratings as Ilkay Gundogan wins FA Cup final

 Aaron Wan-Bissaka, 5

-The right back won his individual battle with Grelaish but was unable to offer much else.
+The right back won his individual battle with Grealish but was unable to offer much else.

 Victor Lindelof, 4